jlheater/test-project-123456/docs/ci-cd/job-templates.md

 ## Overview

 Job templates provide reusable job configurations that can be extended and customized for specific use cases.
 The system uses PROJECT_TYPE to determine the appropriate runner and environment for each job.
+If you're migrating from language-specific jobs (.build-cpp, .build-python), see the [Migration Guide](../build-system/migration-guide.md).

 ## Base Templates